 Video Game Play Capture

 To ensure that a record will exist should original video games become unplayable, The Strong’s International Center for the History of Electronic Games (ICHEG) is conducting an extensive and systematic program of video and screen capture of game play.
-Launched in 2011 with initial funding through a grant from the Institute for Museum and Library Services, this research is creating a database of screen shots and video recordings of thousands of pre-2005 games in play are available to researchers on site at ICHEG.
+Launched in 2011 with initial funding through a grant from the Institute for Museum and Library Services, ICHEG is creating a database of screen shots and video recordings of thousands of pre-2005 games in play.
+The database is available to scholars conducting research on site at ICHEG.

 American Journal of Play